kognifai/Galore/SDK-documentation/Prerequisites.md

 ### 1. Chocolatey Package ###
 Install Chocolatey package from its official website https://chocolatey.org/install

+### 3. Enable Virtualization in the BIOS

+Virutalization must be enabled in the BIOS before installing Hyper-V on Windows.

 ### 2. Enable Hyper-V and containers ###

 Galore uses Couchbase as the data store which is hosted on the Docker.
 Hyper-V must be enabled for installing and running the Docker.

 The following links provide more information and quick tips on how to: